GalinaShlehta/test-project/readme.md

 - you don't write anything;
 - you write something that doesn't look like email and don't contain @ sign;
 - your email address ending with **_.co_** (Colombia emails);
-- you doesn't marked checkbox with the user agreement;
+- you didn't marked checkbox with the user agreement;

 **Submit button will not be visible until you have met all the conditions!**